enrico-dev/enrico/doc/source/devguide.rst

 Use C++-style declarator layout (see `NL.18
 <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#nl18-use-c-style-declarator-layout>`_):
-pointer and reference operators in declarations should be placed adject to the base type rather than the variable name.
+pointer and reference operators in declarations should be placed adjacent to the base type rather than the variable name.
 Avoid declaring multiple names in a single declaration to avoid confusion: